google/ExoPlayer/troubleshooting.md

 #### How can I query whether the stream being played is a live stream? ####

 You can query ExoPlayer's [isCurrentWindowLive][] method.
-In addition, you can check [isCurrentWindowDynamic][] to find out whether the window is dynamic, i.e. still updating over time.
+In addition, you can check [isCurrentWindowDynamic][] to find out whether the window is dynamic (i.e., still updating over time).

 #### How do I keep audio playing when my app is backgrounded? ####